The Natural Resources Defense Council recently produced a map addressing environmental justice in Chicago.*

 With all of this in mind, I sought to compare the NRDC’s environmental aggregation with several other data points (transportation, education, etc.) from across the city.
 There have been numerous equity/justice-related studies, so my purpose here is to show if these other urban factors contribute to environmental hardship and if they are equitable themselves.
 I’m beginning with transportation access today and then will examine related topics in future posts.

-One of the key words I use throughout is “access,” meaning that if people have the time, patience, funding, and physical energy, they can partake in any of these transportation modes.
+One of the important words I use throughout is “access,” meaning that if people have the time, patience, funding, and physical energy, they can partake in any of these transportation modes.
 However, many people do not have all four, or even one, of these benefits.
 They are also burdened when trains and buses have long headways or inadequate scheduling, when they have to walk a long distance just to get to a station, and when they cannot afford a transit ride.

 Initial Observations of NRDC Map